la2050/archive/_projects/2016/ecomapla-is-todays-roadmap-for-a-tomorrow-that-is-social-economic-and-environmental-sustainable.md

   by providing pertinent information, at their fingertips in real time, on the sustainability of businesses, places and spaces along with transportation options in and around LA.
+Please explain how you will define and measure success for your project.​: >- Because EcoMapLA is a hosted site, we have the ability to document interface analytics that track and report traffic both in counts and duration of visits so as to gauge what works, what doesn’t and what needs improvement.
+We also have a feedback form where users can provide input and valuable insight into what they wish to see.
+We will have the ability to set stats for traffic, goal completions, and other metrics to assure we are on target, such as Location demographics of visitors to assure all communities are represented and accurately display.
+Through strong analytics we are able to establish patterns and learn about what people are searching for on our site and assure we meet the need.
+We will also continue to log our Volunteers activities and hours.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Publicity/awareness
+  - Technical infrastructure (computers etc.)
+  - Community outreach
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/ecomapla-is-todays-roadmap-for-a-tomorrow-that-is-social-economic-and-environmental-sustainable/skild-prod.s3.amazonaws.com/myla2050/images/custom540/6901550005741-team91.png
 organization_name: US Green Building Council-LA